The rescue operation continues in Ketchikan, with active search, rescue, evacuation, and sheltering operations ongoing.

 Emergency personnel have concerns about the potential for another slide, and more wet weather approaches this week in Ketchikan, in Alaska’s southern panhandle.
 Alaska State Troopers are on scene supporting the search and rescue efforts and mutual aid has been requested from Juneau’s Capital City Fire and Rescue.
 Gov. Mike Dunleavy has declared a disaster and asked all departments to give whatever help they can.

-The Alaska Division of Emergency Management says there have now been two fatalities reported and eight injuries.
+The Alaska Division of Emergency Management said there were two fatalities reported and eight injuries.
+Later, the number of deaths was readjusted to the one death that had been reported.

 The Ketchikan Public Health Center will not be seeing patients today, Aug.
 26. If you had an appointment scheduled for today, reach out to the Public Health Center to reschedule.
 If you need immediate medical assistance, they advise calling 9-1-1.